connotext reference

 [key]: {#ID .class name="value" key}

-Attributes are given as an attribute group.
-Enclosing braces disambiguate the definition from text substitution.
-A definition containing only one reference is an attribute reference (not nested text substitution).
+Attributes are given as an attribute group enclosed in braces (to disambiguate from text substitution).
+A definition containing only one reference is an attribute reference (not a text substitution reference).

 abbreviation